-Stormwater training sessions will be held in accordance with regularly held safety trainings to ensure all employees are reached.
+Departments with Target Solutions will view an online stormwater training and take a short quiz.
+Completion will be tracked through Target Solutions.
+Departments without Target Solutions will be given an in-person training.
+In-person stormwater training sessions will be held in accordance with regularly held safety trainings to ensure all employees are reached.
 Sign-in sheets will be used to track attendees.